Let’s stop being idiots.

 As always, the secret garden left me wanting to thank someone in person for its full, wild, diverse bushes and jungley leaves bursting amid every-color flower.
 One might wonder, like I do, what it takes to maintain the area on such a scale, though whatever they charge for all those viney chapel weddings might cover some of the cost.

-I think of my romantic reunion expectation as a helium-filled balloon merrily bopping over the secret garden.
-The balloon belonging to the tragic character waiting on top of the Empire State Building burst into rubbery shreds, while my garden balloon merely lost air and landed in a flower bush.
+I think of my romantic reunion expectation as a helium-filled balloon bopping over the secret garden.
+The balloon belonging to the tragic character waiting on top of the Empire State Building burst into rubbery shreds, while my garden balloon merely lost air and came back down to earth (and left a flower bush polluted by a sad piece of plastic!).

 We did make up over the next days in a wholly unromantic and unadventurous way.
 To be honest, I don’t know if he ever saw my garden text at all.